-Important note: Please review eligibility requirements for Category 1 (developing a new tribal youth program) or Category 2 (enhance or expand an existing tribal youth program) carefully to ensure that you meet the eligibility criteria.
+Important note: Please review eligibility requirements above for Category 1 (planning grants) Category 2 (developing a new tribal youth program) or Category 3 (enhance or expand an existing tribal youth program) carefully to ensure that you meet the eligibility criteria.

-Technical assistance: A training and technical assistance (TTA) provider has already been identified by OJJDP to support Purpose Area #9 grantees at no cost to the grantees.
-Applicants should not include requests for funding to support onsite consultants as this will be managed by the existing TTA provider.
+Technical assistance: A training and technical assistance (TTA) provider has already been identified by OJJDP to support Purpose Area 9 grantees at no cost to the grantees.
+Applicants should not include requests for funding to support onsite training consultants as this will be managed by the existing TTA provider.

-Travel: Applicants must budget travel costs for attendance at the following Purpose Area #9-specific trainings:
+Travel: Applicants must budget travel costs for attendance at the following Purpose Area 9-specific trainings:

-- 1. One 3-day OJJDP strategic planning session for up to four people (for budgeting purposes, please use Washington, D.C., as the location of this meeting). - 2.
-Two Purpose Area #9-specific training events for two people (for budgeting purposes, please use Washington, D.C., as the location for these 2-day meetings).
+Two Purpose Area 9-specific training events for two people for three days (for budgeting purposes, please use Washington, D.C., as the location for these meetings).